 Equipment Needs: Digital projector (with cable link to my laptop), plus screen are requested.
 For larger student groups, desirable to have a podium with amplified audio and a microphone.

-Dr. Zaher leads the LHP engineering teams in Michigan working on product development for LHP customers.
+Biography: Dr. Zaher has worked for 8 years in academia and 8 years in the automotive industry.
 He received his Ph.D. from the University of Illinois at Chicago in 2013.
 Dr. Zaher is a functional safety certified automotive engineer with more than 8 years of experience in product development using the V-model.
-Dr. Zaher’s work revolved mainly around the following areas: 1) Systems engineering: working on requirements development and both deductive and inductive analyses using DFMEA & FTA leading to system design, and 2) Model based Engineering using MATLAB, Simulink and Stateflow to develop mathematical plant models and control algorithms for various systems using rapid prototyping methods to deliver high confidence software, and 3) Verification and validation of control software and diagnostics for vehicles.
-Dr. Zaher works with emission related OBD diagnostics, engine controls, powertrain controls, aftertreatment, HEV and EV systems.
+Dr. Zaher works with emission related OBD diagnostics for after treatment systems, engine controls, powertrain controls, aftertreatment, HEV and EV systems, driveline systems and configuration management software.
 Dr. Zaher lead lectures in both USA and Egypt in system dynamics and mechatronics over the course of 8 years.
+Dr. Zaher’s work revolved mainly around the following areas of the development lifecycle: 1) Systems engineering: working on requirements development, deductive and inductive analyses using DFMEA & FTA leading to system design, functional safety safety mechanisms and ASPICE compliance 2) Model Based Engineering using MATLAB, Simulink and Stateflow to develop mathematical plant models and control algorithms for various systems using rapid prototyping methods to deliver high confidence software, both autocoded and hand coded with compliance to MISRA C and AUTOSAR architecture, and 3) Verification and validation of control software and diagnostics for vehicles in MIL, SIL, PIL, HIL, test cells, dynos and vehicles validation.

 Functional Safety ISO 26262: Why adopt it and why get certified?